nadiacollado/nadiacollado.github.io/_posts/2022-01-19-solid-principles-part-two.md

     ...
 }
 ```
 The Liskov Substitution Principle is applicable when there's a supertype-subtype inheritance relationship; the methods defined in the supertype define a contract for the subtypes.
 In this instance, the `SocketWrapper` interface acts as the supertype and the wrappers are the subtype.
 SocketWrapper can be replaced by `ServerSocketWrapper` and `MockServerSocketWrapper` because they adhere to the SocketWrapper contract.
-Meanwhile, `EchoServer` is blissfully unaware of the specific wrapper it receives as long as it's a subtype of `SocketWrapper`.
+Meanwhile, `EchoServer` is blissfully unaware of the specific wrapper it receives as long as it's a subtype of `SocketWrapper` (more on this later).

 **Interface Segregation Principle**